 James is a Clinical Research Coordinator with CAMP.
 He is dedicated to empowering all individuals who are battling substance use disorder.
 James has a robust background in street outreach, harm reduction education, and case management for individuals with SUD.
 Prior to joining CAMP, James’s journey into the field of addiction recovery began with his own experiences overcoming addiction.
 He focuses on finding connections with individuals facing addiction, offering support and guidance without judgment.
 When James isn’t at work you can find him at a Phillies game or volunteering with harm reduction organizations throughout the city, furthering his connection with those who are struggling with SUD.

-Nam-Huy Leduc, MPH
+Nam-Huy Leduc, MPH, CFRS

 When he isn’t composting food scraps with his traveling worm bin, Nam-Huy enjoys biking, board games, and exploring the beautiful city of Philadelphia’s Free Library resources.